static-web-server/static-web-server/docs/content/examples/http2-tls.md

 This feature is disabled by default and can be activated via the boolean `-t, --http2` option as well as string arguments `--http2-tls-cert` (TLS certificate file path) and `--http2-tls-key` (private key file path).

-!!! tip "Tips"
+!!! info "Tips"
     - Either `--host`, `--port` and `--root` have defaults (optional values) so they can be specified or omitted as required.
     - Don't forget to adjust the proper `--port` value for the HTTP/2 & TLS feature.
-    - When this feature is enabled via `--http2=true` then the [security headers](./security-headers.md) are also enabled automatically.
+    - When this feature is enabled (`--http2=true`) then the [security headers](./security-headers.md) are also enabled automatically.
+    - The server provides [Termination Signal](https://www.gnu.org/software/libc/manual/html_node/Termination-Signals.html) handling with [Graceful Shutdown](https://cloud.google.com/blog/products/containers-kubernetes/kubernetes-best-practices-terminating-with-grace) ability by default.

 ```sh
 static-web-server \